kendallstrautman/brevifolia-gridsome-forestry/README.md

 ## Project Structure

 - Site-level configuration is stored in `src/assets/config.json`.
-This file is loaded in the `gridsome.config.js` to configure Gridsome and all it to be accessible via metaData in your graphql queries.
+This file is loaded in the `gridsome.config.js` to configure Gridsome and allow it to be accessible via metaData in your graphql queries.
 - Add and access plugin options or metaData via `gridsome.config.js`.
 - Access Gridsome's [server api](https://gridsome.org/docs/server-api) via `gridsome.server.js`.
 Currently this is just boilerplate.
 - Edit global & reset styles via `src/assets/styles/...`.
 Edit styles specific to a page or component within the `.vue` file between the `<style>` tags